 100% of hiring success starts with getting the right candidates through the front door—and that begins with your job descriptions and advertisements.
 Writing a successful job description is the critical next step.
 In 2019, the Society for Human Resources Management (SHRM) described the job description as “the currency of recruiting — you should never hire without one.”

-Find an HR partner that can help you develop a simplified, holistic, effective approach to creating job descriptions — aligning the right candidates with the role for which you are hiring, and with the future success of your organization.
+Find an HR solutions partner that can help you develop a simplified, holistic, effective approach to creating job descriptions — aligning the right candidates with the role for which you are hiring, and with the future success of your organization.
 You can also access our guide to learn more about writing successful job descriptions.

 3. searching for talent